IRT-Open-Source/scf/README-SCF-SERVICE.md

 - `language`: If present, the language identifier to override the general language of the used template (only affects conversions which imply a conversion from SRTXML towards TTML).
+- `tunnel_stl_source`: If present, the EBU STL source document is stored /kept (only affects conversions on the path from EBU STL to EBU-TT).
 - `indent`: If present, the output will be indented in case of a target format based on XML.